kreatoo/k8s/README.md

     service-->plato
     tulip-->cilium
     plato-->cilium
-    cilium-->cloudflared
 ```

 ### Components
 * GitHub Actions - Deployment pipeline
 * ArgoCD - For GitOps, manages all the deployments (except itself and the CNI)
 * Cilium - Load balancer, network policies
-* Cloudflared - Argo Tunnel, for exposing services to the internet
 * cert-manager - For managing certificates
 * Robusta - For alarms and monitoring
 * Traefik - Ingress controller